What is CFA? Full Form & Course Details

 There’s a rising demand for the skills that these professionals possess.
 That’s why companies such as KPMG, PwC, Deloitte, EY, JP Morgan Chase, Bank of America Merrill Lynch, Deutsche Bank, Credit Suisse, Motilal Oswal, and Anand Rathi hire CFAs from Level 1 itself.

-The pay packages are similar to that of CAs, ranging as a CFA salary from ₹4 to 8 lacs per annum.
+The pay packages are similar to that of CAs, ranging as a CFA salary in India from ₹4 to 8 lacs per annum.
 One common question we are asked is whether CFA Level 1 students get hired and paid?
 The answer is – yes, CFA Level 1 students do get hired and paid with packages ranging from ₹4 to 6 lpa depending on the company and profile.
 A fully qualified CFA Level 3 would be paid higher in the range of ₹7 to 10 lpa.

 CFA Course Fees